jfcloutier/karma_system/design_notes/acting.md

 ## Definitions

-A **goal** is a relation/property, observed or experienced, that a CA aims to impact in a certain way.
+A **goal** is a relation/property, observed (the goal is an intent) or experienced (the goal is a directive), that a CA aims to impact in a certain way.

 An *intent* is a self-assigned goal of the CA to impact a felt experience.